Verify 2FA Documentation

 Configure your account

-Below are the steps required within the dashboard to configure a Verify 2FA account before beginning the integration process:
+Below are the steps required within the dashboard to configure a Verify 2FA Standard account before beginning the integration process:

 Connect providers